MercerK/SuperGoatLandWiki/docs/staff.md

+# Staff

-# "Goat Guide" helper Responsibilities:
+## "Goat Guide" Helper Responsibilities:

-The "Goat Guide" helpers are folks who have been part of the community for a decent amount of time and can help answer questions others have.
+The "Goat Guide" Helpers are folks who have been part of the community for a decent amount of time and can help answer questions others have.

 - Welcome players and point them out in the right direction if they have questions.